bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 This does not work with GitHub pages
 {{</ badge >}}

-If you have limited build time, because Jekyll Picture Tag recognises when an image has already been converted, you can add the _site/generated folder to git where the converted images are located in different formats to avoid reconverting them each time.
+If you want to speed up local build time, since Jekyll Picture Tag recognises when an image has already been converted, you can add the `_site/generated` (where the converted images are located in different formats) folder to git to avoid reconverting them each time.

 ```bash
 # Cache built images by Jekyll Picture Tag in _site/generated